Abertoast/email_app/app-context.md

 -   **Lack of Input Sanitization (Assumed)**: While not explicitly verified in all places, frontend applications must be careful about sanitizing user input (like prompts) and output (like AI results rendered as Markdown) to prevent cross-site scripting (XSS) attacks.

 ## Summary

 The Email AI Processor is a functional prototype demonstrating how to fetch emails via IMAP and process them using AI.
 It now features unified cards for each email/result, advanced filtering by tags and flags (labels/folders) with intuitive UI (OR logic within tags/flags, AND logic between groups), and merged label/folder chips for clarity. **The Query History feature now allows users to view the exact results of any past query, including all processed results and raw emails, via a dedicated results view.** It heavily relies on client-side logic and `localStorage` for simplicity, but this comes with significant security drawbacks regarding credential handling (OpenAI key and email password).
 The backend serves primarily as an IMAP proxy.
 Core features include configurable email fetching, custom/saved prompt execution, prompt variable substitution, prompt tag management/insertion/display/filtering, a "Copy All" feature for filtered results, and query history with full results replay.

+-   **Download CSV:** Export filtered or processed results as a CSV file for further analysis.
+-   **Per-Prompt Model & Temperature:** Saved prompts can specify a model and temperature, or use the global default from Settings.
+-   **Increased Email Fetch Limit & Batching:** Fetch and process up to 1000 emails at a time, with processing done in batches of 100 to respect LLM API rate limits and improve reliability.
+Progress is shown in the UI.

+The Email AI Processor is a functional prototype demonstrating how to fetch emails via IMAP and process them using AI.
+It now features unified cards for each email/result, advanced filtering by tags and flags (labels/folders) with intuitive UI (OR logic within tags/flags, AND logic between groups), and merged label/folder chips for clarity. **The Query History feature now allows users to view the exact results of any past query, including all processed results and raw emails, via a dedicated results view.** It heavily relies on client-side logic and `localStorage` for simplicity, but this comes with significant security drawbacks regarding credential handling (OpenAI key and email password).
+The backend serves primarily as an IMAP proxy.
+Core features include configurable email fetching, custom/saved prompt execution, prompt variable substitution, prompt tag management/insertion/display/filtering, a "Copy All" feature for filtered results, and query history with full results replay.